songster-sa/aws-developer-associate-notes/readme.md

     - RCU - read throughput - 4KB reads - 2 for eventually consistent
     - WCU - write throughput - 1KB write
     - error when throughput exceeds - 400 - ProvisionedThroughputExceededException
-- **DAX - Dynamo Acceleration - like cache**
+- **DAX - Dynamo Acceleration - highly available, in-memory cache, only write through**
 - **when overloaded**
     - client retry
     - exponential backoff
     - reduced request frequency

 ## KMS - Key Management Service
+- solution to create and control your encryption keys
-- encryption keys are regional
+- **encryption keys are regional**
+- **KMS is multi tenant whereas CloudHSM is dedicated hardware solutions**
+- aws kms encrypt - command to encrypt
+- aws kms enable-key-rotation
+- re-encrypt API call - to encrypt with new CMK
 - keys
-    - envelop key / data key
+    - envelop key / data key - to encrypt data
-    - master key
+    - master key (CMK) - to encrypt the envelop key

 ## SQS - Simple Queue Service
 - message queue - distributed - pull based
+- msgs can be delivered multiple times
+- first service on aws platform
 - **<= 256KB**
 - **canNOT prioritise messages - better to set 2 queues**
 - **types**
     - standard - best effort - may not be ordered - unlimited T/sec
     - FIFO - ordered - no duplicates - 300T/sec
-- retention - 1min - 14days - default 4 days
+- **retention - 1min - 14days - default 4 days**
-- visibility timout - <=12hours - default 30 sec (ChangeMessageVisibility API ?)
+- **visibility timeout - <=12hours - default 30 sec (ChangeMessageVisibility API)**
 - **polling**
     - short polling - response every time - whether empty or not
-    - long polling - response only when data or timeout (20sec)
+    - long polling - response only when data or timeout (**20sec**) - efficient repeated polling
 - not supported in all regions - only in 4
 - 1st million requests are free - then 0.50
 - Delay Q - msg stays invisible form 0-900sec
 - for msg >256KB to 2GB - use S3
+- **use with SNS to "fan out" msgs to multiple queues**

 ## SWF -Simple Workflow Service
 - task based queue (rather than msg based)